Roadmunk/events/README.md

 }
 ```

+Note that if you are working in a fim-tools repo, such as `fim-monolith`, you will need to run `npm install` in `/fim-tools` (rather than `/fim-tools/fim-monolith/api`, as an) for your changes to appear.

 ### SQS Queue Convention

 The PubSub `on` function subscribes to SQS Queues under the covers.
 These queues are managed by each individual service.
 We use a convention to simplify our `on` functions by naming our SQS Queues with a few parameters.